unisonweb/unison/docs/codebase-editor-design.markdown

 ## The big idea  🧠

-Here it is: _Unison definitions are identified by content._ In Unison, it's not possible to change a definition, only to introduce new definitions.
-What can change is the mapping between definition and human-friendly names. e.g. `x -> x + 1` (a definition) vs `Integer.increment` (a name we might associate with that definition for the purposes of writing and reading other code that references it).
-An analogy: Unison definitions are like stars in the sky.
-We can assign different names to the stars in the sky, we can discover new stars, but the stars themselves exist independently of their names.
+Here it is: _Unison definitions are identified by content._ Therefore, there's no such thing as changing a definition, there's only introducing new definitions.
+What can change is the mapping between definition and human-friendly names. e.g. `x -> x + 1` (a definition) vs `Integer.increment` (a name we associate with it for the purposes of writing and reading other code that references it).

+> Unison definitions are like stars in the sky.
+You can discover new ones, but the ones that are there don't change.
+Names are what you write on your map of the sky.
+The stars themselves don't know or care :)
+> — @atacratic

 From this simple idea, we can build a better development experience around codebase editing with all of the above benefits.